RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   Configuring provisioned concurrency would get rid of the "cold start" of the function therefore speeding up the proccess.

+- Create an IAM execution role with the required permissions and attach the IAM role to the Lambda function.

 ## Amazon Certificate Manager(ACM)